TheDrBee/oSCILLAtor/README.md

 ## Ownership
 The [Ownership smart contract](./contracts/Ownership.scilla) shows how a smart contract can have an owner, and how to check if the caller of a transition (the `_sender` of the transaction) is the owner.
+Run [Ownership.js](./js/Ownership.js) using `node Ownership.js`.

 ## SetGet
-Simple [SetGet smart contract](./contracts/SetGet.scilla) showing how to modify a state variable through a transition, and how to emit the value of a state variable in an event.
+The [SetGet smart contract](./contracts/SetGet.scilla) shows how to modify a state variable through a transition, and how to emit the value of a state variable in an event.
+Run [SetGet.js](./js/SetGet.js) using `node SetGet.js`.